MattyIce/postpromoter/README.md

   "max_bid": 999,
   "round_fill_limit": 0.9,  // Limit the round to 90% full to guarantee a minimum of 10% ROI for all bidders "batch_vote_weight": 100,
-  "max_post_age": 144, // In hours, 144 hours = 6 days
+  "min_post_age": 20, // In minutes, minimum age of post that will be accepted "max_post_age": 144, // In hours, 144 hours = 6 days
   "allow_comments": true,
   "currencies_accepted": ["SBD", "STEEM"], // Which currencies to accept